panwartanish/SubSentry/README.md

-# Subscription Tracker App
+# SubSentry

-**Subscription Tracker App** is a web-based (Figma-prototype) dashboard for tracking user subscriptions (e.g., streaming, SaaS, utilities).
+**SubSentry is a dashboard for tracking user subscriptions (e.g., streaming, SaaS, utilities).
 It helps users visualize and manage recurring expenses in one place.

 ---